April Fools’ Email Ideas That Drive Engagement & Boost Conversions

 Make sure you’re mobile-friendly

-When you think about how to create a “good-looking” email, every detail matters.
-Stats say that mobile email accounts for up to 44% of email opens, depending on your target audience, products, and email type.
+When you think about how to create a“good-looking” email, every detail matters.
+Stats say that 71% of consumers primarily view emails on their smartphones.
 So, make sure your digital marketing campaign displays correctly on all types of devices, especially when it comes to templates with GIFs, videos, and complex layouts.

 Provide a clever call-to-action